-A Kansas statute provides the right to file a wrongful death action in specific situations.
+A Kansas statute provides the right to file a wrongful death lawsuit, also known as as wrongful death action, in specific situations.
 In our Salina, Kansas personal injury practice, clients often ask who can file a wrongful death action.
 The answer differs somewhat depending on the circumstances, but there are some general rules that apply.

 The Kansas Wrongful Death statute, found at KS Stat § 60-1901(a), creates a civil cause of action in the following circumstances: